 There’s a misconception that construction sites, warehouses, and factories are the only locations that workplace injuries can happen.
 This is simply untrue.
 In fact, office workers are more than twice as likely to suffer a workplace injury than non-office workers.

-Not only are office workers rarely given safety training (like construction workers are), there are often hidden dangers around the office.
+Not only are office workers rarely given safety training (like construction workers are), but there are often hidden dangers around the office.
 Employees trip and fall over office equipment, sprain their neck while cradling the phone, or even come to blows over a work-related dispute.

 Myth #4.
 “My employees are like family.
 They would never sue me.”